As a (recognised) sponsoring employer, you must meet the following legal obligations:

 If your employee has notified the municipality (BRP) on time that he or she is going to emigrate or move house within the Netherlands, it is not necessary to also report this to the IND.
 On time means either before the emigration or within 4 weeks following the relocation.
 The IND will then already have this information.

 All changes that are relevant to the recognition as a sponsor must be reported to the IND.
 You must report the information within 4 weeks after the fact, circumstance or change occurred.
-Has the address of the administration of the company, organisation or legal entity changed?
-You must report this to the IND within 2 weeks after commencement of the change.
+Has the address of (the administration of) the company, organisation or legal entity changed?
+You must report this to the IND within 2 weeks, according to the duty to keep and retain records.
 Please use the notification form for changes concerning the recognised sponsor.
 Or submit changes in the Business Portal, using eHerkenning.

 For more information on the obligation to provide information, please refer to Articles 4.17, 4.18, 4.22 and 4.23 of the Aliens Regulations (in Dutch).